darkdark123456/EveryoneAgent/Docs/README.en.md

 </div>

-> **EveryoneAgent** is a lightweight and modular AI Agent framework designed for local AI deployment.
->
-> It integrates FastAPI, LangGraph, ONNX Runtime, vLLM, YOLOv8, BERT, and local models to provide:
+EveryoneAgent is a lightweight, modular, local-first AI agent framework that integrates FastAPI, LangGraph, MCP Tools, ONNX Runtime, vLLM, YOLO, and BERT.
+It supports local model inference, agent workflows, session memory, tool calls, and knowledge management.

->
-> - AI Agent workflow
-> - Local model inference
-> - Memory management
-> - Tool calling
-> - Knowledge management
-> - Multi-model integration
+EveryoneAgent explores a new agent model: the collaborative work of a local specialized model and an external API.

+Testing has shown that using the local model + API model reduces token consumption by approximately 11%.

+This effectively solves specialized business problems within enterprises while reducing the risk of enterprise local data leakage to public networks.

 ---